Hold That Thought

 A journey in every glass

 As the year draws to a close, it is time to take stock—boxes to check, wins, losses, lessons learned, and unresolved events that defy categorization.
-You could take out a sheet of paper and get to work, or pour a glass of Survivor's Cut bourbon and sit in quiet contemplation with that steadfast companion who has been there all year to lift your spirits, celebrate your victories, and soothe the ache of losses.
+You could take out a sheet of paper and get to work, or pour a glass of Survivor's Cut bourbon from End of Days Distiillery in Wilmington, NC, and sit in quiet contemplation with that steadfast companion who has been there all year to lift your spirits, celebrate your victories, and soothe the ache of losses.

 Distilled from a grain mash of corn, 2-row malted barley, and rye, and quietly aged in a new American Oak cask, Survivor's Cut is more than just a drink; it's a journey in a glass.
 May this ritual of embracing uncertainty and finding comfort in the unknown encourage clarity, gratitude, and the courage to journey on...